 If you are a graduate student, the department/graduate school representative will submit a list of graduation candidates to the Office of the Registrar.

-The list of graduation candidates will be updated a couple of times throughout the semester.
+The list of graduation candidates will be updated regularly throughout the semester.
 Due to the dynamic nature of the list (names added or deleted, details revised daily), it cannot be updated every day or every week.
 We attempt to post a more complete list approximately two weeks before commencement, but the list will not be updated again after the ceremony.

 What color tassel do I wear?
 When do I get it?